vetienne74/hpcscan/README.md

 :bell: If hpcscan environment has not been set (see [Environment script (mandatory)](#environment-script-mandatory)), compilation will abort.

-By default, hpcscan is compiled in single in precision
+By default, hpcscan is compiled in single precision (FP32)

-To compile in double precision: `make precision=double`
+To compile in double precision (FP64): `make precision=double`

 ## Enabled test modes